 My professional goal is to try to make sure that my cases settle without having to go to trial.
 In my over eight years of practice so far, Victor Pribanic has not tried a single one of my cases so far.
-That’s a pretty good track record.
+That’s a pretty good track record for an associate attorney!

 In my spare time, I publish as an independent scholar.
 My latest book is God & Apple Pie: Religious Myths and Visions of America (2015), with an introduction by J. Gordon Melton, Distinguished Professor of American Religious History at Baylor University.
 You can see this book on Amazon.com.